- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 - There are two options (mt4if.dll is required in both cases as it is part of JFX EA):

-2 - Java application is driving: You are coding your java application to connect to the broker(s) using MT4 account credentials.
+2 - when Java/.Net application is driving: You are coding your application to connect to the broker(s) using MT4 account credentials.
 It is as simple as

-JFX Terminal Server is starting MT4 terminal.exe application in background to serve market requests from JFX Java application.
+NJ4X Terminal Server starts MT4 terminal.exe application in background to serve market requests from NJ4X application.
 It keeps separate MT4 terminal directory structure at your computer under the current user home directory (e.g. c:\Users\brian\.jfx_terminals or C:\Documents and Settings\brian\.jfx_terminals).

 - Does this java api send trades directly to the MT4 server or through the MT4 client?